 This is a question that, if you have found this page, you may be asking of yourself and indeed, I also wondered this.
 I spent a long time investigating this issue when it came into my mind that at the age of 43, I was finally ready to have a child.

-Whether it is your first child, or you already have a child or children from a previous or current relationship, the issue is the same: is it too late to have a child in your forties?
-For me it was a case of not really being too bothered about having children, particularly in my twenties.
-In my thirties I did think about it briefly when I was in a stable relationship, but it turned out not to be the right time.
-Now that I had reached 43, and was not in a relationship, I figured it was my time, albeit possibly too late.
+Whether it is your first child, or you already have a child or children from a previous or current relationship, the issue is the same: is it too late to have a child in your 40s?

 Fertility Levels in Women Over 40

 So, I suppose that what you need to know, if you think you might be pregnant, or you just want to get pregnant, is that there is a chance.
-What more really do you need to know than that?
-Although it is sometimes useful to know statistics, you don't know on which side of the statistics you will fall if there are some positives and some negatives.
+We know for a fact that women can get pregnant naturally at age 43, unless they have underlying medical issues that say otherwise.

 The Good News

 Well the good news is that it really is possible to get pregnant at 43.
 There are a few things that you need to think about - firstly it is going to take longer than it might do otherwise - but don't let this put you off, as long as it is still possible then you have a chance every month.

 My personal hints and tips for getting pregnant in your 40s (I was pregnant at 44 and 45, first time was a miscarriage and second I had a baby at 46 although not a natural pregnancy the second time) - is to make sure you try every month if you can.
 Take a fertility supplement and keep yourself as healthy as possible.
 If you have a high BMI then losing weight has been shown to be effective in increasing pregnancy levels and also you could try and use a fertility lubricant.